SingularityShield/SingularityShield.github.io/_posts/2025-09-01-The-Most-Common-AD-CS-Misconfiguations-in-2025.md

 ### ESC4: Write Permissions on Certificate Template

 ESC4 is less frequent but still a regular find in environments with loose access controls.
-It’s when a low-privileged user has write permissions on a certificate template, letting them modify its settings—like enabling SAN control or adding client auth EKUs.
+It’s when a low-privileged user has write permissions on a certificate template, letting them modify its settings like enabling SAN control or adding client auth EKUs.
 This turns a safe template into an ESC1-style attack vector.
 It’s dangerous because it’s like handing over the PKI rulebook to rewrite, opening the door to privilege escalation.

 Exploit Code Snippet:
 ```